Cap0n3/syncMyFolder/README.md

 PowerShell script to sync two directories in mirror.
 It optionally accepts an exclusion list to exclude specific folders (and it's content) or files from source or target directory.

 > **Note :** Script has an integrated log facility to check if everything went as expected or not.
-To read log files go to `log/` directory or in log-archives/ for older logs (compressed).
+To read log files go to `log/` directory (will be created after first run) or in log-archives/ for older logs (compressed).

 ## Usage